iMikie/Semantic-UI-Rails/README.md

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.
 It's designs are beautiful and it provides a remarkable set of widgets.
 But what exactly is it?

 ---

-It's a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
+[Semantic-UI](www.semantic-ui.com) is a set of CSS/LESS, Javascript/JQuery libraries that you include in your project.
 You make use of Semantic-UI by adding  special CSS classes to your HTML tags and calling appropriate Javascript/JQuery routines.
 ![Semantic-UI Sidebar](https://github.com/iMikie/Semantic-UI-Rails/blob/master/readme_images/sidebar-small.png).
 ---
 Unfortunately, their website doesn't say much about how to make it play nice with Rails.